entropicalabs/el-loom/docs/source/docu_files/eka_qec/block.rst

 Assumptions
 ^^^^^^^^^^^

-A block assumes that there exists a stabilizer representation of the QEC code and that :class:`~loom.eka.circuit.Circuit` are mapped to these stabilizers, i.e. stabilizer codes that are circuit based.
+A block assumes that there exists a stabilizer representation of the QEC code and that :class:`~loom.eka.circuit.Circuit` objects are mapped to these stabilizers.
 Non-stabilizer codes are not natively supported.